DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-21 Journal Entry Notes.md

 #### How Do We Choose Which Dialogue To Play
 Each journal entry does NOT have its own unique "table spawn" dialogue.
 Instead, there is a pool of dialogue interactions to choose from.
 We can have generic dialogue that can apply well to any situation the player is currently in.

-We also have support for specific dialogue to play when
+We also have support for specific dialogue to play under specific conditions.
+Such as:
+- The total number of journal entries the player has collected so far
+- The current area of Avernoth the player is in
+- The current pool of journal entries the player is currently collecting from
+- Any dialogue flags that are true or false (as a result of any dialogue the player has encountered so far)

 ###